Audi Q5 – International Press Launch

-This week I flew into Munich in order to attend the International Press Launch of the updated Audi Q5.
+This week I flew into Munich in order to attend the International Press Launch of the updated Audi Q5 and you can read more about it in this article.
 Although starting off as a slow burner sales wise when unveiled in 2008 it has in fact grown its sales figure each year in succession to a total thus far in excess of 430,000 units.

 For this completely updated model, Ingostadt’s finest have engineered a mid-size SUV that is now 15% more efficient over its predecessor and is also now the only hybrid model in its class.